Smart-Droplets-Project/smartDropletsDataAdapters/README.md

 ## Installation

+There are 2 options for including the library into your project:

+1. from the project's FTP link (TO BE DEFINED);
+1. build & install locally.

+### Install from FTP

 To install the Smart Droplets Data Adapter Library, you can use pip:

 ```bash
 pip install sd_data_adapter
 ```

+### Install Locally

+## Running Examples

+The _examples/_ directory contains examples of common use cases such as packaging information into the Smart Droplets data classes, pushing entities to the Orion Context Broker, etc.

+In order to run examples, clone the repository and run the following steps.

+First, create a virtual environment where you can install the project dependencies.

+> python -m venv venv/

+Activate the virtual environment.

+> source venv/bin/activate

+Install project dependencies into the environment.

+> python setup.py install

+Run any example, for instane _01_create_model_.

+> python -m examples.01_create_model

 ## Dependencies